 You may also have the opportunity to “bridge” your benefits.”
 In order to

 bridge the benefits you must arrange for the following BEFORE THE END OF YOUR CURRENT P.L.
-CONTRACT:
+CONTRACT: It is your responsibility to contact your Pensions and Benefits Specialist before the end of your contract if your intention is to bridge your benefits.

 A written contract for a future partial load contract, or a letter/email from the Dean/Associate Dean of your school, stating their commitment to a future partial load contract